Speciality:

-“The National Library has a history spanning over 100 years and has become one of the largest publishers of works in multiple languages, housing an extensive collection of 2.2 million books.
-The library occupies about 130 acres and is home to nearly 200,000 volumes and 500,000 ancient manuscripts.
-Each year, over 18,000 visitors benefit from their vast collection of books, magazines, and journals, catering to researchers, scholars, and general readers.
-The library collects books, periodicals, and titles in virtually all the Indian languages, whilst the special collections in the National Library of India house works in at least fifteen languages.
-The Hindi department has books that date back to the nineteenth century and the first-ever works printed in that language.
-The collections include 86,000 maps and 3,200 manuscripts.
-The National Library also has dedicated sections for Indian languages such as Assamese, Bengali, Gujarati, Hindi, Kannada, Kashmiri, Malayalam, Marathi, Oriya, Punjabi, Sanskrit, Sindhi, Tamil, Telugu, and Urdu.”
+“The National Library of India has a history of over 100 years and is one of the largest publishers of works in multiple languages, housing an extensive collection of 2.5 million books.
+The library spans about 130 acres and contains nearly 200,000 volumes along with 500,000 ancient manuscripts.
+Each year, over 18,000 visitors access its vast collection of books, magazines, and journals, benefiting researchers, scholars, and general readers alike.
+The library collects books, periodicals, and publications in nearly all Indian languages.
+The National Library of India's special collections include works in at least fifteen languages.
+Their Hindi department houses books dating back to the nineteenth century, including the first-ever printed works in the language.
+The library's collections also feature 86,000 maps and 3,200 manuscripts.
+In addition, they have dedicated sections for Indian languages such as Assamese, Bengali, Gujarati, Hindi, Kannada, Kashmiri, Malayalam, Marathi, Oriya, Punjabi, Sanskrit, Sindhi, Tamil, Telugu, and Urdu.”

 Read more